KishorMesh/Generic-Batch-Processor/README.md

 ## Job Manager
 Job Manger is managing all the tasks and their status.
-This can be UI or console based appliaction.
+This can be UI or console based application.
 ### Job Pool Controller Actor
 Job Pool Controller Actor has following responsibilities
 1. Assign the task to commander actor